The Second call for proposals of the Danube Transnational Programme was open from 09.05.2017 to 06.06.2017 (by 15:00 h. CET).

 This document summarises the most important information regarding the launch of the Second call for proposals.

-D) APPLICATION FORM, GUIDELINES AND OTHER DOCUMENTS
+D) GUIDELINES, APPLICATION FORM AND OTHER DOCUMENTS FOR THE SUBMISSION

 - Application Form - PDF (content part)

-- Application Form - Excel (financial part) NEW!
+- Application Form - Excel (financial part)

-- Subsidy Contract NEW!
+- Subsidy Contract (for information purposes)

 SUPPORT FROM DTP JOINT SECRETARIAT

-For requesting an individual consultation, applicants have to contact the thematic JS Project Officer responsible for their project topic (the contact details of the JS can be found on the programme website) or the general DTP email (firstname.lastname@example.org)
+For requesting an individual consultation, applicants had to contact the thematic JS Project Officer responsible for their project topic (the contact details of the JS can be found on the programme website) or the general DTP email (firstname.lastname@example.org)

-In order to allow a realistic timeframe for adjustments, no on-site project consultation are organised in the last week before the closure of a given Call for Proposal.
+In order to allow a realistic timeframe for adjustments, no on-site project consultation is organised in the last week before the closure of a given Call for Proposal.
 This limitation is not affecting general or technical questions, for which the Joint Secretariat can be addressed at any time.

 For the purpose of supporting the Applicants in self-assessing their financial viability the JS developed an excel-based tool.
 This tool was not mandatory as the financial viability will only be assessed by the JS based on a self declaration.